awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The version ${version} is not valid.
-Use one of the following versions: ${versions}
+Use one of the following versions: ${versions}"
-"
 ```

 **Resolving the error**